 When working in a viewport, the common thing to do is enlarging it.
 This can be done by clicking on the 'enlarge button' in the lower toolbar, or pressing the shortcut for it (spacebar).

-More on key shortcuts in here.
+More on key shortcuts in the Shortcut Keys reference page.

 Lower Toolbar

 You can find some useful controls in this bar located at all times at the lower part of the screen.